A Survey on Deep Hashing Methods: Evaluation protocols

 \emph{Recall}: Recall is defined by the proportion of samples in the database that have a common label with the query that is retrieved.
 The formula can be formulated as:

-where $F$ is the total number of samples in the database that have a common label with the query, including samples not retrieved. $recall$@$k$ means the total number of returned samples is $k$.
+where $FN$ is the total number of samples in the database that have a common label with the query, including samples not retrieved. $recall$@$k$ means the total number of returned samples is $k$.

-\emph{Precision-recall curve}: In image retrieval, the precision rate and recall rate are dependent on $k$.
-The precision rate and recall rate of the same method are negatively correlated.
-Therefore, we can use the precision rate and recall rate as the horizontal and vertical coordinates to draw the precision-recall curve by varying $k$ to further measure the performance.
+\emph{Precision-recall curve}: The precision rate and recall rate in image retrieval are both influenced by $k$.
+The precision and recall rates of an approach are inversely proportional.
+As a result, we could create the precision-recall curve by altering $k$ and using the precision rate and recall rate, respectively.

-\emph{Mean average precision}: The average accuracy is calculated by integrating the precision rate against the x-axis when the recall rate changes from 0 to 1.
-In practical applications with discretion, the sequence summation method is utilized to calculated the average precision.
+\emph{Mean average precision} (MAP): When the recall rate varies between 0 and 1, the average accuracy can be computed by varying the precision rate.
+The sequence summation approach is used to compute the average accuracy in practical applications with discretion:

-in which $\Delta \{T\text{@}k\}$ denotes the change in recall from item $k-1$ to $k$.
-It's evident that the sum of $\Delta \{T\text{@}k\}$ is $F$.
-As a result, the core idea of AP is to evaluate a ranked list by averaging the precision at each position.
-Afterward, MAP is the mean of the average precision of all query data.
+in which $\Delta \{T\text{@}k\}$ denotes the change in recall from item $k-1$ to $k$. {The} sum of $\Delta \{T\text{@}k\}$ is $F$ and the core idea of AP is to evaluate a ranked list by averaging the precision at each position.
+Afterward, MAP can be derived by taking the mean of the average precision of every query.
+In several works, MAP is calculated in terms of top K ranked retrieval results.
 Some researchers also calculate the MAP with Hamming Radius r, when only samples with distances not bigger than $r$ are considered.

-\cite{sablayrolles2017should} shows that the above popular evaluation protocols for supervised hashing are not satisfactory because a trivial solution that encodes the output of a classifier significantly outperforms existing methods.
+Alexandre Sablayrolles et al.~\cite{sablayrolles2017should} show that the above popular evaluation protocols for supervised hashing are not satisfactory because a trivial solution that encodes the output of a classifier significantly outperforms existing methods.
 Furthermore, they provide a novel evaluation protocol based on retrieval of unseen classes and transfer learning.
 However, if the design of hashing methods avoids using the encoding of the classifier, the above popular evaluation protocols are still effective generally.